DNM1008/Computer-Vision/readme.md

 - `crop.py` crops the image/video to the smallest frame containing the every set of coordinates
 - `debug.py` is used for testing, ignore this.

+In `/ModelsYolo/python/app/` there should be the final GUI apps.

+- `count_live.py` takes `count_video.py` and modifies it so that it takes a live feed from an IP security camera instead of a static file.
+- Working on a coordinate app as well.

 ## Current state